formkit/docs-content/essentials/inputs.md

 # Inputs

 FormKit’s inputs are similar to HTML inputs but turbocharged with much needed features like labels, help text, validation, and error messages (and much more).
-Similar to how HTML’s `<input>` tag uses various `type` attributes (i.e., `<input type="text">` vs `<input type="checkbox">`) FormKit uses the `type` prop for _all_ inputs.
-In fact, **with FormKit, there is only 1 component you have to learn**:
+Similar to how HTML’s `<input>` tag uses various `type` attributes (i.e., `<input type="text">` vs `<input type="checkbox">`), FormKit uses the `type` prop for _all_ inputs.
+In fact, with FormKit, **there is only 1 component you have to learn**:

 <example
   name="Text input"
   file="/_content/examples/single-component/single-component.vue">
 </example>

 FormKit inputs are not confined to what is available in "native" HTML.
 The upcoming FormKit Pro represents "synthetic" input types such as `autocomplete`, `taglist` and `wysiwyg`.
-Of course, you can write your own inputs too by creating [custom inputs](/guides/custom-input).
+Of course, you can write your own inputs too by creating [custom inputs](/guides/create-a-custom-input).

 ## Setting values